 Of course, World War Two was a long time ago and Japan and Malaysia have been friends and trading partners for many decades.
 While remembering the heroism of Malaysians during the War there is no desire to create any ill-feeling against modern day Japan.
 For this reason the area containing the two memorials is called the Peace Memorial Garden and not the War Memorial Garden.

-I have marked the exact location of the memorial on this map.
+I have marked the exact location of the 9-1 Martyrs Memorial on this map.
 While you are here have a look round this beautifully landscaped cemetery.

 Xiao En Memorial Park